Oftatkofta/FRAP-plugin/README.md

 # FRAP-plugin

-A set of ImageJ plugins developed by Jens Eriksson at Nanoscopy Gaustad, a node in the Core facility for advanced light microscopy at Oslo university Hospital.
+A set of ImageJ plugins developed by Jens Eriksson at Nanoscopy Gaustad, a node in the Core facility for advanced light microscopy at Oslo University Hospital.

-All plugins are written in python and the files can be copied to your FIJI/ImageJ plugins-folder.
+All plugins are written in Python and can be copied to your FIJI/ImageJ plugins folder.

 ## Plugin Files

-Here's a list of the plugin files included in this repository:

-1. `Collective_Migration_buddy.py`: A plugin for analyzing collective cell migration.
-It provides options for frame projection and time-lapse analysis of cell movement.
+1. `Collective_Migration_buddy.py`: Analyzes collective cell migration with options for frame projection and time-lapse analysis of cell movement.

-2. `Flatfield_normalizer.py`: A simple plugin that normalizes the flatfield of an image.
-It converts the image to float, normalizes it based on the maximum intensity, and then converts it back to a 16-bit image.
+2. `Flatfield_normalizer.py`: Normalizes image flatfield by converting to float, normalizing based on maximum intensity, and converting back to 16-bit.

-3. `FRAP_analysis_JE.py`: A plugin for Fluorescence Recovery After Photobleaching (FRAP) analysis.
-It allows for channel selection, automatic or manual post-bleach frame detection, and provides normalized FRAP curves and recovery parameters.
+3. `FRAP_analysis_JE.py`: Performs Fluorescence Recovery After Photobleaching (FRAP) analysis with channel selection, automatic/manual post-bleach frame detection, and provides normalized FRAP curves and recovery parameters.

-4. `PML_buddy.py`: A versatile plugin primarily designed to track PML (Promyelocytic Leukemia) bodies in living cells.
-It offers additional functionalities:
+4. `PML_buddy.py`: A versatile plugin for tracking PML (Promyelocytic Leukemia) bodies and other dynamic cellular components in living cells.
+Features include:
-   - Tracks PML body dynamics and behavior over time in cellular imaging experiments.
+   - Tracking PML body dynamics over time
-   - Can crop around moving objects, allowing for focused analysis of specific cellular components.
+   - Cropping around moving objects
-   - Creates a still "reference frame" around dynamic cell components, facilitating the study of relative movements and changes.
+   - Creating still "reference frames" around dynamic cell components
-   - Can be used to track and analyze various dynamic cellular structures beyond PML bodies.
+   - Analyzing various dynamic cellular structures

-5. `Migration_buddy.py`: A plugin designed to analyze the migration of individual cells or cellular components.
-It provides tools for tracking movement, measuring distances, and analyzing migration patterns or speeds.
+5. `Migration_buddy.py`: Analyzes migration of individual cells or cellular components, likely providing tools for tracking movement, measuring distances, and analyzing migration patterns or speeds.

-#TODO Proper documentation (I promise...maybe...)
+## Usage

+1. Copy the desired `.py` files to your FIJI/ImageJ plugins folder.
+2. Restart FIJI/ImageJ or refresh the plugins folder.
+3. Access the plugins from the Plugins menu in FIJI/ImageJ.
+4. Follow on-screen instructions in the dialog boxes that appear.

+## Installation

+1. Ensure FIJI/ImageJ is installed on your system.
+2. Locate your FIJI/ImageJ plugins folder (typically `[FIJI/ImageJ installation directory]/plugins/`).
+3. Copy the `.py` files from this repository into the plugins folder.
+4. Restart FIJI/ImageJ or use the "Refresh Menus" command to make the new plugins available.

+## Requirements

+These plugins require FIJI/ImageJ with Python support.
+Ensure you have the necessary dependencies installed, such as the `ij` module and its components (`WindowManager`, `IJ`, `ImagePlus`, etc.).

+## TODO

+- Implement proper documentation for each plugin
+- Add example usage and sample results
+- Create user guides for complex plugins